sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 sudo ./run.sh
 ```

-The persistence and auth containers (MySQL, MongoDB, Redis and Keycloak) will be started first because it might take some time to initialize.
-When the persistence is prepared okay, the other services will be started in order.
+The persistence and middleware containers (e.g. MySQL, MongoDB, Redis, Keycloak, ELK) will be started first because it might take some time to initialize.
+When the initialization has been done, the other services will be started in order.

-When the entire microservice is initialized successful, we can visit the shop SPA in browser, by default the URL is [https://localhost:8787](https://localhost:8787).
+When the entire microservice is running successful, we can visit the shop SPA in browser, by default the URL is [https://localhost:8787](https://localhost:8787).

 ## Some configuration for the first time